 Hitler was a racist long before this though.
-He long believed that there existed a 'master' race of physically fit, racially pure people called Aryans and he saw this group as the future for Europe.

-After the first world war, many in Germany looked for a scapegoat and for some it was the Jewish community.
+He always believed that there existed a 'master' race of physically fit, racially pure people called Aryans and he saw this group as the future for Europe.
+After the First World War, many in Germany looked for a scapegoat and for some it was the Jewish community.
 Hatred of Jews goes back to the time of Jesus where, according to certain passages in the New Testament, Jews were to blame for the death of Christ.
 Although Jesus' death was ordered by the Romans, many Christians believe that Jews were responsible for his crucifixion resulting in some holding the Jews collectively responsible.

-This accusation is behind much of the persecution of Jews by the Catholic church over the years since.
+This accusation is behind much of the persecution of Jews by the Catholic Church over the years since.

 Jews have lived throughout Europe for over 2,000 years.
 By the time Hitler came to power, there were nine million Jews living in twenty-one countries.
 The biggest concentration were in the Soviet Union and Poland.
 Hitler saw Jewish people as a race rather than a religion and following the Nuremberg Race Laws (1935) being enacted, Jewish people in Germany had their citizenship revoked and had many restriction placed on them.
 It became illegal for a Jewish person to marry a non-Jewish German.
 Jews were defined as a person having three or four Jewish grandparents.

 In the same way as one can't change one's race, those who renounced their Jewish religion or converted to Christianity were also considered in law to be Jewish.
 These restrictions were extended to other countries, such as Poland, after Hitler's invasion.
 High ranking Nazis gathered to discuss the "Jewish Problem" with the result of the so called "Final Solution".
 Hitler's final solution was to rid Germany (including lands he conquered) of all Jews.
 This started by rounding up known Jews and housing them in ghettos.

 One purpose of the ghettos was to act as a holding area until they could be transported to death and concentration camps.
 Adolf Hitler died as he lived.
-Right to the end, he was consumed with hatred for Jewish people without a hint of remorse
+Right to the end, he was consumed with hatred for Jewish people without a hint of remorse.
+But why would Hitler be happy to murder Jewish or gypsy children?
+One former SS guard explained that they were not seen as the enemy as such.
+The enemy is the blood in them and the danger was their growing up to become a Jew who then could be perceived as dangerous.

 But it wasn't just Jews that Hitler hated.
 There were the Gypsies, political opponents and the disabled.
 The Nazis considered gypsies as racially dangerous.
 At Auschwitz, 23,000 gypsy men and women were housed.
 21,000 died there mainly from disease, starvation and the gas chambers when the SS liquidated the gypsy camp.
 Statistically more gypsies were killed in proportion to their population numbers compared to other groups.
 Hitler particularly despised the disabled.
 Mentally and physically disabled people were sterilised, starved and killed by lethal injection as early as 1939.
 This was under his euthanasia programme to find a solution for those living a "Life without Hope".

 The Nazis also persecuted Jehovah Witnesses.
 This religious group had little against the Nazi state.
 They were ideologically opposed to Jews and communists.
 The problem was that they were pacifists and refused to join German army.
 But the Nazi's admired their fanatical faith and they wanted their SS men to show the same fanatical faith in Adolf Hitler.